Chief-Ethical-Programmer/Cybersecurity-Portfolio/Lab-Setups/DVWA/README.md

 ```
 sudo docker ps
 ```
-You should see this if the installation is success
+You should see all the running containers.

 ![Screenshot](SC.png)